 With these tools behind strategically-skilled people, it’s now possible for businesses to do what was previously impossible.
 Meet 100% of demand with zero waste.

 QU - a tool for the times

-QU is an AI-powered SaaS demand forecasting tool that has been developed to measure, analyse and predict product performance in real-time.
-Using the latest AI technology along with proprietary ML algorithms and innovative design, QU draws on millions of data points from hundreds of sources.
-It presents powerful insights in an easily-digestible and customisable dashboard that not only predicts buying behaviour, but adjusts forecasts of future sales right down to individual product level (SKU).
+QU is an AI-powered SaaS demand forecasting tool developed to measure, analyse and predict product performance in real-time.
+Hosted on and supported by AWS, QU uses the latest AI technology, proprietary ML algorithms, and innovative design; QU draws on millions of data points from hundreds of sources.
+It presents powerful insights in an easily-digestible and customisable dashboard that predicts buying behavior and adjusts forecasts of future sales to individual product levels (SKU).

 QU is a tool that is designed to empower people, giving them the insight and control they need to do better business.

 So if your business is ready to start freeing up resource and firing up profitability…

 The not-so-basics of Demand Planning At its simplest, effective Demand Planning means reducing the gap between held inventory and actual sales.
 It’s about meeting demand in the most efficient way possible to help retail organisations avoid stock-outs at one end of the scale, and wastage at the other.
 Yet this vital role is often drowned […]

 Top-down or bottom-up?
 How to approach forecasting in a data-driven world.
 The role of any good Supply Chain Manager is to ensure regular reporting of the variances between top-down executive targets, and the bottom-up demand of the market.
 Effectively, this is the budgeting process, and achieving a balance between demand and supply is the best […]